 - Improve energy security

-- Our collaborative projects with countries such as Brazil, China, India, Indonesia, and Russia are focused on enhancing their readiness to absorb energy efficiency and/or renewable energy.
+- Our technical and policy collaborations with countries such as Brazil, China, India, Indonesia, and South Africa are focused on enhancing their readiness to absorb energy efficiency and/or renewable energy.

 - Prime markets for U.S. exports

 - We support experts at the National Renewable Energy Laboratory to collaborate with India's Solar Energy Center (SEC) on testing and characterization of U.S.-manufactured solar photovoltaic (PV) modules at SEC's outdoor test facility.
 This activity supports the American PV thin film industry by improving understanding how products perform in different environments over time and by developing testing procedures to improve product reliability.